Max Kless

 • “You watched a lesson sequence.”

-Flow, at its best, is not just absorption.
+Flow, at its best, isn’t just absorption.
 It is absorption with structure: clear goals, feedback, a sense of control, a feeling that the time had a shape 13 .

 Endless feeds can produce absorption.
 They often fail at the shape.